concord-consortium/audio-transcriber/README.md

 - Set up Google Cloud project and access to that project for users of this script.
 - Make sure billing is enabled.
 - Activate the Google Cloud Speech-to-Text API for the project.
+- Create a storage bucket for temporarily holding audio files; put its name in the script

 You must also have the Google Cloud command-line tools set up on the machine you will use to run this script.